yijiang1/fold_slice/README.md

 The package is built upon the Matlab code developed by the Science IT and the coherent X-ray scattering (CXS) groups at Paul Scherrer Institut, Switzerland: https://www.psi.ch/en/sls/csaxs/software.
 Copyright and license issues should follow the agreements (see below) and/or refer to their website.

-# Getting started
+# Get started
-1. Check the official documentation of the PtychoShelves package to see its software requirements.
-You need the following Matlab toolbox in order to use all the features in the package: Parallel computing (for GPU engines and astra), Curve Fitting, Image processing, Optimization, and Signal processing.
+1. Check the official [documentation](https://doi.org/10.1107/S1600576720001776) of the PtychoShelves package to see its requirements.
+You need the following Matlab toolbox to use all the features: Parallel computing, Curve Fitting, Image processing, Optimization, and Signal processing.

-2. Try the data preparation and reconstruction scripts in /fold_slice/ptycho/ to get familiar with the data format and reconstruction parameters.
+2. For ptychography, try the data preparation and reconstruction scripts in /fold_slice/ptycho/examples to get familiar with the data format and reconstruction parameters.

+# Resources
-3. In addition to the official documentation, you can also find some notes in /fold_slice/ptycho/notes/.
-Some might be outdated, but they can help you understand the overall code structure.
+1. The files in /fold_slice/ptycho/notes/ could help you understand the overall code structure.
+Warning: some notes might be outdated.
+2. [Dr. Chia-Hao Lee](https://sites.google.com/view/chiahao-lee/home?pli=1) wrote a great [blog](https://chiahao-blog.super.site/posts/theory-algorithm-and-code-structure-of-ptychoshelves) that details the algorithms and code structure of PtychoShelves.

-4. We have a weekly study group to discuss everything related to image reconstruction problems (e.g., ptychography, tomography, and machine learning).
-You can find some past lectures here: https://anl.box.com/s/3ddqp3d0r6yv09a49qlaz0i1frrhnxgl
+3. We have a weekly study group to discuss novel computational imaging techniques in electron microscopy.
+Some lectures can be found [here](https://anl.box.com/s/3ddqp3d0r6yv09a49qlaz0i1frrhnxgl).

 # Major differences from the PtychoShelves package
 1. Some data and reconstruction I/O conventions have been changed to accommodate for electron ptychography.
 See the example scripts for more details.